DiegoCoronel/ceylon-jboss-swarm/README.md

 and click the green triangle in the gutter.

-Tp run the project in Eclipse, select the project or module in the Explorer, and select
+To run the project in Eclipse, select the project or module in the Explorer, and select
 'Run > Run As > Ceylon Java Application Packaged by WildFly Swarm'.